spencertipping/ni/doc/ni_by_example_3.md

 print $x{foo};  //this gets a scalar value from %x
 ```

 At first glance, this is very confusing; all of these values start with `$x`--but note that the calling syntax is different for all three; you  get a scalar value (i.e `$`) out of a hash with curly braces, you get a scalar value out of an array with square brackets, and without either of those, Perl knows that you are referring to the scalar value `$x`.
-The syntax is a little tricky, but it's not complicated.
+The syntax is a little complicated, but it's not tricky.

 ####Subroutines